-Hello all, welcome back to another vivarium post!
+Hello all, welcome back to another unique vivarium post!
 Since our terrarium post was so well received, we decided to take a deeper dive into the Mossarium.
-Today we’ll cover what moss terrariums are, how to make one & the different types that can be established.
+Today we’ll cover what moss terrariums are, how to make one & proper care tips with maintaining a moss terrarium.
 Mossariums have always been a thing in the east but very recently has begun to gain popularity within the western civilization.

 What Is A Mossarium?